ahmetnarman/DCGAN-cDCGAN-for-MNIST/README.md

 ### On your computer

 For this, you need to install the mentioned dependencies.
-Then, you can run either code provided in [/Python Scripts](/Python Scripts) folder.
+Then, you can run either code provided in Python Scripts folder.

 ## References